 Farmland has historically had a positive correlation with inflation markers like the Consumer Price Index (CPI), and the Producer Price Index (PPI), with a 70% and 79.84% correlation, respectively.

-Because farmland is among the oldest of asset types, we can see exactly how it's performed during past periods of inflation and economic crisis.
+Because farmland is among the oldest of asset types, we can see exactly how it performed during past periods of inflation and economic crisis.

 Farmland’s Historical Performance Through Dire Economies

-We're going to take a stroll all the way back to the industrial revolution through COVID-19, and see exactly how farmland has performed when the “going got tough”.
+We're going to take a stroll all the way back to the industrial revolution through the COVID-19 pandemic, and see exactly how farmland has performed when the “going got tough”.